Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 16. Weakened by my soulful cries?

-👉 She questions whether they expected her to become weak because of her suffering.
+👉 She questions whether they expected her to lose her strength because of her pain and suffering.

 🔹 Stanza -5: